wetneb/copiste/README.md

 `fingerprint` : Live stream classification with hidden Markov models
 ---------------------------------------------------------------------
 This program does the same thing as `live` but using HMM.
+Fingerprints fed into the HMM are computed by libchromaprint.
 It is currently under development.

 See help pages of all these tools for specific usage instructions.